the80srobot/watchurl/README.md

 ## macOS notifications

-On macOS, watchurl shows desktop notifications when a site is updated.
+On macOS, `watchurl` shows desktop notifications when a site is updated.
 To disable this behavior, pass `--nomacos-notify`.

+(Notifications don't work when running in Docker.)

 ## Examples